Thomas de Everdon

-Thomas de Everdon (c.1320–1413) was an English-born cleric and judge, who was a trusted Crown official in Ireland for several decades.
+Thomas de Everdon (c.
+1320–1413) was an English-born cleric and judge, who was a trusted Crown official in Ireland for several decades.

 In a career which spanned almost fifty years, he served as Dean of St. Patrick's Cathedral, Master of the Rolls in Ireland and Deputy to the Lord Chancellor of Ireland.
 In addition, he was an exceptionally hard-working civil servant who was entrusted with a wide variety of civil, military and administrative tasks: in 1386 the King referred to Everdon's "labours on royal business throughout Ireland", and in the following year he was described as the King's "commissioner".
 There are so many references to him over a period of almost half a century that some historians have questioned whether all of them can be to the same man.

 His surname suggests that he came from Everdon in Northamptonshire.
 Whether or not he had any connection with the French Benedictine house of Everdon Priory nearby is unclear.
 He is thought to have been the Thomas de Everdon who first appears in the official Irish records in 1343, when he was presented with the living of Ardkeen, County Down in 1345, although he must then have been a very young man with almost seventy years of life ahead of him.

 He was a Canon of St. Patrick's Cathedral, Dublin, in 1374, in which capacity he presented a petition to the Crown on behalf of the Dean and Chapter in 1375 for the required royal licence to elect a new Archbishop of Dublin in place of Thomas Minot, deceased.
 He became Dean himself in 1396.
 His tenure saw a dispute between the Pope and the Crown as to who had the right to appoint the Dean; eventually, it was agreed that the Cathedral chapter would choose the Dean.
 Thomas resigned from the Deanery in 1401 and became prebendary of Clonmethan, County Dublin.
 He also held the living of St. Mary's, Kildalkey, County Meath, from which he resigned in 1411.
-In 1382 following the death of Edmund Mortimer, 3rd Earl of March, Thomas jointly with Walter de Brugge received custody of his lands at Moylagh, County Meath, during the minority of the heir.
+He also held lands at Siddan in County Meath.
+In 1382 following the death of Edmund Mortimer, 3rd Earl of March, Thomas jointly with Walter de Brugge, one of the Barons of the Court of Exchequer (Ireland), received custody of his lands at Moylagh, County Meath, during the minority of the heir.